lifted-studios/AutoCopyright/README.md

 *   `"copyright message": "Copyright (c) %y by %o.
 All Rights Reserved."`

-    This is the copyright message the plugin will use.  `%y` is replaced by the year or year range.  `%o` is replaced by the selected owner text.
+    This is the copyright message the plugin will use.  `%y` is replaced by the year or year range.  `%o` is replaced by the selected owner text. `%f` is replaced by the current file name.

 *   `"languages use line comments": ["Ruby"]`